lladrian/SMTP-Message-Sender-API/README.md

 ## What I installed to this app

-1. npm install express dotenv nodemon nodemailer
+1. npm install express dotenv nodemon nodemailer moment-timezone

 ## Installation